marcuswhybrow/ray-peat-rodeo/content/2016-07-13-the-origins-of-authoritarianism-with-ray-peat.md

 RP: Good!

 DR: [1:15] Thankyou so much for doing this.
-I've been interested in this topic for a while and I had a chance to read through [[Peat, Raymond [article] Public Passivity and the Screw]] and—
+I've been interested in this topic for a while and I had a chance to read through [[Peat, Raymond > Public Passivity and the Screw]] and—

 RP: Oh!—